 We’re All Capable of Self-Love

-We’re all born with a seed deep within ourselves called “Self-Love,” and we have it our whole lives.
+We’re all born with a self-love seed, and we have it our whole lives.
 It’s our job to take the time to notice its existence, water it, tend to it, nurture it, and strive to watch it grow and thrive.

 Much like a flower, it’s not grown in a day – it takes months, even years.
 Internally is where your self-love was born, currently exists, and is grown.
 External factors do influence your self-love, such as working out to feel good, eating healthy, taking care of your hygiene.
 But it starts internally, as love is something that’s felt by the heart.

 People with physical disabilities who aren’t as capable of caring for themselves can still love themselves, people with not a lot of money can love themselves, people with cheap worn out clothing can love themselves – just like how we can be and have all these things and still love other people.
 It doesn’t require us to be in a specific environment, be a specific person, and have specific things.
 It starts inside us, and we’re all capable of it, no matter our circumstances.
 Self-love’s not just an emotion, but an attitude and a mindset as well.

 Comment down below your perspective on self-love and how this post resonated with you.
 I’d love to hear from you. 🙂